-Flying Fibers offers the widest selection of roving in Central, PA
+Flying Fibers offers the largest selection of roving in Central PA!

-- English Wensleydale: Wool from this breed is acknowledged as the finest lustre long wool in the world.
-The fleece from a purebred sheep is considered kemp free and curled or purled on out to the end.
+English Wensleydale: Wool from this breed is acknowledged as the finest lustre long wool in the world.
+The fleece from a purebred sheep is considered kemp free and curled or purled to the end.

-- Natural Coloured sheeps wool: a medium grade wool grown locally.
+- Natural Colored sheep wool: a medium grade wool grown locally.

-- Yak: (bos grunniens) is a long-haired bovine that yields two basic types of fiber.
+- Yak: A long-haired bovine that yields two basic types of fiber.
 The permanent, coarse outer "guard hairs" are ideal for braiding or weaving into utilitarian items such as bags, tents, saddle blankets, ropes or halters.
 The soft inner "down" fiber, which insulates the yak during winter and is shed each spring, is spun into luxury yarn for a soft, cashmere-like wool.

 We regularly have additional local fibers in stock when available.